jkeresman01/java-method-search.nvim/README.md

 ## The solution :trophy: ##

-This Neovim plugin, Java method search, integrates with telescope.nvim and nvim-treesitter to enable interactive fuzzy finding and navigation through Java methods within a file.
+This Neovim plugin, Java Maven Test, integrates with telescope.nvim and nvim-treesitter to facilitate interactive fuzzy searching and execution of Java tests within a class.

 [![asciicast](https://asciinema.org/a/0V6bFRxWP7EZNorV8Z0FPfuss.svg)](https://asciinema.org/a/0V6bFRxWP7EZNorV8Z0FPfuss)